Bengaluru: Later modern and contemporary history

-In the late 19th century CE, Bengaluru was essentially composed of two cities, with the pete, whose residents were predominantly Kannadigas and the cantonment created by the British, whose residents were predominantly Tamils and English people.
+In the late 19th century CE, Bengaluru was essentially composed of two cities, with the Pete, whose residents were predominantly Kannadigas and the Cantonment created by the British, whose residents were predominantly Tamils and English people.
 Throughout the 19th century, the Cantonment, which was known as the Civil and Military Station of Bangalore, gradually expanded and acquired a distinct cultural and political salience.
 It had a large military presence and a cosmopolitan civilian population that came from outside the state of Mysore.
 The British developed the infrastructure of the city, widened roads, and established new settlements.
 The city was divided into eight wards in 1862, and was expanding.
 The first exclusive residential area was established in Chamarajpet in 1892, and a new wholesale market was established in Tharagupet in 1895.
 The city was hit by a plague epidemic in 1898 that claimed nearly 3,500 lives.
 The crisis caused by the outbreak led to the improvement in sanitation facilities, and establishment of new communication lines to co-ordinate anti-plague operations.
 Regulations for building new houses with proper sanitation facilities came into effect, a health officer was appointed, and the city was divided into four wards for better co-ordination.
-New extensions in Malleswaram and Basavanagudi were developed in the north and south of the pētē.
+New extensions in Malleshwaram and Basavanagudi were developed in the north and south of the Pete.